Zhukovskii/help-tourhunter-com/_articles-en/how_to_clone_price_list.md

 ## **Step 2**

-Click on "Сlone" menu item in the ellipsis menu.
+Click on icon cloning price list.

 ![How_to_clone_price-list1](/assets/images/how_to_clone_price-list1.png)